Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Analysis

-In Figure \ref{fig:kmeans}, we present the $k$-means clustering applied to our circular curves.
-In $k$-means clustering, the choice of $k$ is established by the user, though some algorithmic approaches exists (e.g., Everitt 1995).
-In this case, we find that $k=4$ finds four sets of circular curves that are visually distinct and appear to represent a useful classification approach.
-Application of these algorithmic approaches suggested that this was a reasonable number of groups, though the classification number is not strongly distinguished from other values.
-Like other schemes for galaxy classification, the circular curves form a continuum of different shapes and the divisions and there are always borderline cases.
-We have experimented with variation of both the numbers of principal components included and the number of clusters, settling on five components and four clusters to arrive at the groupings shown in Figure \ref{fig:centroid}, which form a basis for classification.
+In Fig. \ref{fig:kmeans}, we present the $k$-means clustering applied to the first and second PCs of our circular curves.
+In $k$-means clustering, the choice of clusters $k$ is established by the user, though some algorithmic approaches exist (e.g., \citealt{Everitt1993}).
+In our case of the 238 galaxies, we choose $k=4$, because we visually see four distinct sets of CVC shapes that appear to represent a useful classification approach.
+Additionally, our choice is guided by the general $k$-means heuristic method for determining the maximum number of the clusters within a given data set: the square root of the number of data points ($N$) divided by two (\citealt{Trupti2013}), i.e., $k\approx\sqrt{N/2}$, where $N=238$ for our sample, and the calculated maximum number of clusters is $k\approx11$.
+Thus, our choice for $k=4$ is also consistent with this rule.
+For our CVCs classification, like other schemes for galaxy classification, the circular curves form a continuum of different shapes and there will be always borderline cases (see Fig. \ref{fig:morphvsdyn}).
+We have experimented with variation of both the numbers of PCs included and the number of clusters.
+We settle on two components and four clusters and arrive at the groupings shown in Fig. \ref{fig:centroid}, which form a basis for classification.
 However, PCA also provides dimensionality reduction, which enables the continuum of galaxy properties to be quantified.